-The belt is there to increase performance or at least increase increase the feedback around your torso to help to push or brace against the belt.
+The belt is there to increase performance and to increase the feedback around your torso to help to push or brace against the belt.

 Increased performance (more weight lifted for the same amount of reps) in the gym is directly correlated with achieving greater muscle growth.

-The only real concern to anyone wanting to be as strong as possible should be which belt to use rather than if you should use a lifting belt provided there are no factors present that would make using a belt dangerous as mentioned above.
+For those wanting to be as strong as possible, the question should be which belt to use rather than if you should use a lifting belt provided there are no factors present making using a belt inherently dangerous.

-Using a belt probably doesn’t weaken your core as some suggest but you should definitely be able to do every movement with or without a belt if you want to be strong in every day life as well as in the gym.
+Using a belt probably doesn’t weaken your core but you should be able to do every movement in your program with or without a belt if you want to be strong in everyday life as well as in the gym.